hherman1/CatanClient/README.md

 You can play MacSettlers online at https://hherman1.github.io/CatanClient

+Note: If your browser has Adblock/uBlock plugin, you will need to turn that off in order to play online.

 ## Synopsis

 Our main project goal is to create a version of Settlers of Catan, an original board game created by Klaus Teuber.
 More specifically, our product--MacSettlers--is a multiplayer web game that allows gamers to play endless rounds of Settlers together!